Second law of thermodynamics in closed quantum many-body systems: Quantum macroscopic entropy density of thermal equilibrium

 To justify that the behavior of the sample average reflects each typical METTS at the thermodynamic limit, we also examine the $L$ dependence of sample-to-sample fluctuations for $L=32$-$512$.
 The inset shows the standard deviation as a function of $L$ at fixed $\ell=8$.
-It can be seen that the standard deviation of $S_{\mathrm{vN}}[\rho_{L|\ell}^{\mathrm{tot}}]/\ell^d$ decreases as a power law in $L$ toward zero, indicating self-averaging.
-Therefore, $S_{\mathrm{vN}}[\rho_{L|\ell}^{\mathrm{tot}}]/\ell^d$ becomes independent of the METTS sample as $L\to\infty$ for fixed $\ell$.
+It can be seen that the standard deviation of $S_{\mathrm{vN}}[\rho_{L|\ell}^{\mathrm{ave}}]/\ell^d$ decreases as a power law in $L$ toward zero, indicating self-averaging.
+Therefore, $S_{\mathrm{vN}}[\rho_{L|\ell}^{\mathrm{ave}}]/\ell^d$ becomes independent of the METTS sample as $L\to\infty$ for fixed $\ell$.
 These results demonstrate Eq.~\eqref{eq:s^red_ell=s^TD} in Theorem~\ref{theorem:s^red=s^TD}, which takes the iterated limit, $L\to\infty$ followed by $\ell\to\infty$, as in Eq.~\eqref{eq:Summary_EntropyFormula}.

 For comparison, we also plot in Fig.~\ref{fig:MacroscopicEntropydensity} the density of the entanglement entropy, $S_{\mathrm{vN}}[\rho_{L|\ell}^{\bm{r}=\bm{0}}]/\ell^d$ (purple square), which is a measure of entanglement between $\Cell$ taken from the center of the chain and the rest.
-We observe that this quantity is well separated from $S_{\mathrm{vN}}[\rho_{L|\ell}^{\mathrm{tot}}]/\ell^d$ (green filled circles) and $s^{\mathrm{TD}}(\beta|H)$ (blue line), and approaches $0$ with increasing $\ell$.
-Furthermore, its standard deviation (inset) approaches a constant independent of $L$, in contrast to that of $S_{\mathrm{vN}}[\rho_{L|\ell}^{\mathrm{tot}}]/\ell^d$ (also in the inset), which decays as a power law.
+We observe that this quantity is well separated from $S_{\mathrm{vN}}[\rho_{L|\ell}^{\mathrm{ave}}]/\ell^d$ (green filled circles) and $s^{\mathrm{TD}}(\beta|H)$ (blue line), and approaches $0$ with increasing $\ell$, which is consistent with the result in Ref.~\cite{Kusuki2024}.
+Furthermore, its standard deviation (inset) approaches a constant independent of $L$, in contrast to that of $S_{\mathrm{vN}}[\rho_{L|\ell}^{\mathrm{ave}}]/\ell^d$ (also in the inset), which decays as a power law.
 These results clearly demonstrate that the entanglement entropy density for METTS does not agree with the thermodynamic entropy density.
 This is because $\rho_L$ is not locally uniform, and consequently, Eq.~\eqref{eq:s^red_TransInv} in Corollary~\ref{corollary:Entropy_LocallyUniform} does not hold for METTS, although it represents thermal equilibrium.

+It is worth mentioning that Fig.~\ref{fig:MacroscopicEntropydensity} also demonstrates that thermal equilibrium does not necessarily imply the volume law of the entanglement entropy, or equivalently, the subvolume law does not necessarily imply nonequilibrium.